Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Experimental Results and Evaluation

-In order to mitigate the covariate shift, we evaluate two popular methods for unsupervised domain adaptation DANN \cite{dann} and WDGRL \cite{wasserstein} to align the features of the domains in the feature space without the need for additional annotations.
+In order to mitigate the dataset shifts, we evaluate two popular methods for unsupervised domain adaptation DANN \cite{dann} and WDGRL \cite{wasserstein} to align the features of the domains in the feature space without the need for additional annotations.
+They are based on the framework described in \cite{ben2006analysis} and \cite{ben2010theory}.
+We extend the Type4Py architecture and add the discriminator from the DANN / WDGRL architecture with the proposed hyperparameters.
+The discriminator is trained together with the Type4Py system and uses the output of the last fully connected layer (see Section~\ref{subsec:type4py}).
 We observe that these approaches do not provide better results (see Figure~\ref{fig:res}).
 If we evaluate them according to common and rare data types, we see that the results of both data type groups decreased.
-Furthermore, we test if transfer learning works in a cross-domain setup and applied fine-tuning.
-We can achieve in both setups similar results to the model learned directly on the corresponding domain.
-The drawback of this approach is that we need labeled training data from the destination domain but in a real-world scenario labeled training data is often unavailable.

-\fbox{ \parbox{0.95\linewidth}{ {Answer to RQ 6: We observe a prior probability shift between the domains.
-Furthermore, we showed that the features across domains differ more than inside the scientific calculation domain, which is an indicator for a covariate shift.
-If we have labeled data from the destination domain, we can use fine-tuning to mitigate the issues.} } } \textbf{Summary}
+We investigate fine-tuning as an alternative because the unsupervised approaches provide inadequate results.
+For this purpose, the system is pretrained on a dataset and then learned on the dataset on which it is also evaluated.
+The drawback of this approach is that we need labeled data from the destination domain but in a real-world scenario labels from the destination domain are often unavailable.
+When using fine-tuning we can achieve in both setups Web2Cal and M4p2Cal similar results to the model learned directly on the corresponding domain.